dsc-courses/cosmos-ml-cluster-2025/_modules/week-03.md

         filled: https://drive.google.com/file/d/1jVo1QmOkueZ8Rzy-DU-yiL9h7wx8tRk0/view?usp=sharing
       - name: WAIVER
         type: Field Trip
-        title: |
+        title: >
-          Google Field Trip Waiver – ACTION REQUIRED
+          Google Field Trip Waiver – ACTION REQUIRED<br>

-          • Students under 16 need a waiver and release signed by a parent or guardian.
+          Students under 16 need a waiver and release signed by a parent or guardian.<br>
-          • Students 16 or older WITH a government-issued ID (Driver's License, Passport, or Birth Certificate) must bring it to the field trip.
+          Students 16 or older WITH a government-issued ID (Driver's License, Passport, or Birth Certificate) must bring it to the field trip.<br>
-          • Students 16 or older WITHOUT government-issued ID must have a signed waiver and release AND their school student ID.
+          Students 16 or older WITHOUT government-issued ID must have a signed waiver and release AND their school student ID.<br>
-          • All signed forms must be scanned or photographed and emailed to cosmos-cluster12@ucsd.edu by 4:00 PM on Thursday, July 23, 2025.
+          All signed forms must be scanned or photographed and emailed to cosmos-cluster12@ucsd.edu by 4:00 PM on Thursday, July 23, 2025.
         url: https://drive.google.com/file/d/11hxBN9u71b9yomE_V8noCUHNzHk5GDYK/view?usp=sharing
   - date: '2025-07-25'
     events: